bplrdev/AuraPass/README.md

 *   🔒 **Auto-Lock & Secure Clipboard:** Automatically locks the application after a period of inactivity and clears copied passwords from your clipboard after a configurable timeout.
 *   ⚡ **Modern Tech Stack:** Built with Electron, React, TypeScript, and Vite for a fast, reliable, and cross-platform desktop experience.

+## 🧭 Roadmap & Upcoming Features

+AuraPass is actively developed, with new updates and refinements on the way.
+Here’s what’s currently in the pipeline:

+*   📥 **Import from Browser:** Seamlessly import saved passwords from your preferred web browser.
+*   📤 **Export to CSV:** Safely export your vault contents in a browser-compatible CSV format for backup or migration.

+Stay tuned — more enhancements, customization options, and cross-platform improvements are coming soon!

 ## 🚀 Installation

 AuraPass is currently available for **Windows** OS only. macOS and Linux might be supported in the future.